jimmylowell/rs_to_sf/README.md

 # RS to SF
-Edit config file and run!
+Edit config file, rename to config.yml and run!
 ```shell script
 python rs_to_sf.py
 ```